0xdeadbeefJERKY/0xdeadbeefjerky.github.io/_posts/2023-03-03-cloudgoat-lambda-walkthrough-part-2.md

 The `AssumeRole` operation leverages the STS service to generate a temporary set of credentials with the same permissions as the target role to be assumed.
-We can further pivot on this access key (starting with 'ASIA') to identify the subsequent activity carried out using these temporary credentials.
+We can further pivot on these access keys (starting with 'ASIA') to identify the subsequent activity carried out using these temporary credentials.

 ```sql